KoenZomers/UniFiApi/README.md

 ## Version History

+Version 1.1.1.0 - April 3, 2019

+- Added option to retrieve the sites registered with UniFi

 Version 1.1.0.0 - January 15, 2019

 - Renamed Library to Api and based it on .NET Standard instead of the .NET Framework so you can use it cross platform now